Login Sign in

 While preventing sporadic UTI in healthy dogs may not be possible or necessary, there are some things pet parents can do to decrease the risk of certain conditions that make UTIs more common.

-Always have any underlying medical disorders, such as Cushings disease or diabetes, treated, as these contribute to recurrent UTIs.
+Always have any underlying medical disorders, such as Cushings disease or diabetes, managed with the help of your veterinarian.
+Diseases that are not well managed or regulated tend to contribute to recurrent UTIs.

 Even though there is not enough evidence to prove that cranberry supplements are beneficial at preventing UTIs, they are unlikely to be harmful and some studies in humans support their use.
 Make sure you ask your veterinarian for recommendations on a supplement they trust.